 Self care means staying active by doing things that are important to you, such as gardening, seeing friends and family, going on holiday and continuing to work, if possible.
 It involves looking at what you can do and want to do rather than what you can not do.

 Self care does not mean you get less help from your doctor.
 The healthcare team is still there to support you.
 What and how much support you need will be discussed with you and written in your care plan.

 Pharmacists, GPs and practice nurses can offer specific advice and support if you do become unwell or are managing a long-term condition.
 There’s also plenty of information and support available to help you to take care of yourself on a daily basis:

 Technology is also changing the way we take care of our health.
-As well as mobile 'apps' to help us to manage our weight, diet and exercise and learn more about health related issues and conditions, there is Telehealth monitoring equipment for people with complex conditions to enable them to stay at home, but still stay in touch with their health professionals - more information can be found online or by calling 01872 266388.
-You can take gentle health walks led by Health Promotion, contact 01209 310066.
-For general information on being active, please see the Get Active Cornwall website for lots more ideas and information.
+As well as mobile apps to help us to manage our weight, diet and exercise and learn more about health related issues and conditions, there is Telehealth monitoring equipment for people with complex conditions to enable them to stay at home, but still stay in touch with their health professionals.
+Call 01872 266388 or visit the age.uk website for more information.

 When you talk to your GP or nurse about your condition, you may want to discuss some of the things you need to do to stay well.
 Some of these will be things that you do yourself, including eating healthily, exercising or taking your medicines at the right time.

 You might want to make choices about your care and who will provide it.
 This means sitting down with your nurse or GP and looking at what treatment and care is available and recording it in a care plan.

 When you are first diagnosed with a long-term condition, these choices will be important.
 If your condition improves or gets worse, or other things in your life change, you may need to change your care plan to suit your needs.